Quantum state preparation for multivariate functions: Methods

 Some remarks are in order.
-First, if we wanted to boost the probability of success to unity we could use amplitude estimation.
+First, if we wanted to boost the probability of success to unity, we could use amplitude estimation.
 That would increase the number of gates by a multiplicative factor of $\mathcal{O}\left(p_\text{success}^{-1/2}\right)$.
 Second, the degree $d$ for each dimension must be chosen depending on the desired accuracy $\varepsilon$.
-The scaling of $d(\varepsilon)$ is problem-dependent and not analyzed in this work.
+The scaling of $d(\varepsilon)$ is problem-dependent and is not analyzed in this work.
 However, the protocol is efficient only if $d \in \mathcal{O}(\mathrm{poly}(n))$, which limits the accuracy that can be achieved in general.
+Third, any method that implements a discretized version of the target function must rely on a grid of points.
+In our case, each qubit added to a main register increases the grid resolution exponentially, while increasing the number of two-qubit gates only mildly.